 What is a Network Effect?

-Network Effect is a phenomenon where present users of a product or service benefit in some way when the product or service is adopted by additional users.
-This effect is created by many users and value is added to their use of the product.
+The Network Effect is a phenomenon where present users of a product or service benefit in some way when the product or service is adopted by additional users.
+This effect is created by many users when value is added to their use of the product.
 The largest and best-known example of a network effect is the Internet.
 The Internet, as we know, is a network of networks where people connect to each other.

 Understanding Network Effect

-Economic Consequences of Network Effect
+Economic Consequences of a Network Effect